Capsule Cryptography Glossary

 Multiple Content Items

 A single page can contain multiple named content items (e.g., "bodytext", "sidebar", "data").
-Each item gets its own content key, IV, AAD, and sealed copies.
+Each item gets its own content key, IV, AAD, and wrapped copies.
 Issuers can grant access to a subset of items per request.

 // Multiple content items